mpadronm90/simple-chatbot-platform/README.md

 6. When a user interacts with a chatbot, a new thread is created (if it doesn't exist)
 7. Messages are stored within the thread, maintaining the conversation history

-## Firestore Structure
+## Firebase Database Structure

-The Firestore database is structured as follows:
+The Firebase database is structured as follows:

 ```
-firestore-root
+firebase-root
 │
 ├── admins
 │ └── {adminId}